JOHN LENNON – MIND GAMES

 Let the four winds blow…

-The song was written in 1968.
 The musical theme is later repeated in ‘Beautiful Boy (Darling Boy)’ – John’s song to his son Sean on Double Fantasy (1980).
 The title refers to John’s summer 1968 art exhibition dedicated to Yoko prior to their marriage (You Are Here – To Yoko from John, with love) at London’s Robert Fraser Gallery.
 ‘You Are Here’ was hand-written in very small letters on a large white circular canvas at the gallery entrance.

 Read my story all about the You Are Here exhibition: